udexon/PhosWeb/PhosWeb_UI.md

 Centralized user authentication will continue to be one of the most critical bottlenecks of growth for new start-ups, as acquiring users or customers to register is time consuming and costly.

 - PhosWeb can use ___BOTH___ traditional centralized user authentication (CUA) or decentralized user authentication (DUA).

+3. (A) Improve User / Developer collaboration?
+PhosWeb have smaller barriers between Users and Developers compared to conventional software projects.

+In PhosWeb ecosystems, it is not just the barriers between Users and Developers are smaller, but

+Just like spreadsheet users know basic spreadsheet functions: sum of cells, sort etc. Spreadsheet is the first no code app.

+UseDev Phos makes programming as simple as 123, spreadsheet.

+Merge with other no code platforms?

 4. We shall describe MasakNet, to illustrate the organizational to technical issues in a "hybrid Free Software Start-up" (HFSS), beyond the conventional "start-ups using FOSS" modus operandi.